English Courses

 After completing this course, you should:

-- Have a familiarity with some of the principles of acquisition, assessment, preservation, cataloguing, organization, presentation, and storage of a physical cultural collection.
+- Have a gained hands-on experience with some preservation, cataloguing, and organization of a physical cultural collection.

 3 credits